-^{} The flow-through contains Buffer RW1 and is therefore not compatible with bleach.
-See page 6 for Safety Information.
+^{} Flow-through contains Buffer RW1 and is therefore not compatible with bleach.
+See page 6 for safety information.

-- 3. Add the DNase I incubation mix (80 μL) directly to the RNeasy spin column membrane, and place on the benchtop (20-30°C) for 15 min. - Note: Be sure to add the DNase I incubation mix directly to the RNeasy spin column membrane.
-DNase digestion will be incomplete if part of the mix sticks to the walls or the O-ring of the spin column. - 4.
-Add 350 μL Buffer RW1 to the RNeasy spin column.
+3. Add the DNase I incubation mix (80 μI) directly to the RNeasy spin column membrane, and place on the benchtop (20-30°C) for 15 min.

+Note: Be sure to add the DNase I incubation mix directly to the RNeasy spin column membrane.
+DNase digestion will be incomplete if part of the mix sticks to the walls or the O-ring of the spin column.

+4. Add 350 μl Buffer RW1 to the RNeasy spin column.
 Close the lid gently, and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm).
-Discard the flow-through and reuse the Waste Tube.
+Discard the flow-through.
 Continue with the first Buffer RPE wash step in the relevant protocol.